 What Is Kwenta?

-By looking through the two trading methods for SNX crypto, you may be wondering what exactly Kwenta is.
-Kwenta is actually a decentralized exchange (DEX) where users can trade synths.
+Looking through the two trading methods for SNX crypto, you may wonder what exactly Kwenta is.
+Kwenta is a decentralised exchange (DEX) where users can trade synths.

 Kwenta users can buy and trade 13 types of cryptocurrencies and inverse cryptocurrencies.